victorgomez09/vira/docs/docs/vira_framework/logger.md

 ## Overview

-This module implements a custom logging configuration for the Vira framework, featuring two primary formatters: **`JSONFormatter`** for structured, machine-readable logs, and **`TextFormatter`** for human-readable, colored console output.
+This module implements a custom logging configuration for the virapi framework, featuring two primary formatters: **`JSONFormatter`** for structured, machine-readable logs, and **`TextFormatter`** for human-readable, colored console output.
 The `Logger` class acts as a central facade to set up the logging system.

 ## Key Components